Skip to main content

 Before you put money down, confirm the deposit requirement, any ongoing fees, and what happens if a payment is returned.
 Treat the Minimum Payment Warning as disclosure, not a strategy.

 Your operating rule is simple: pay the full statement balance by the due date.
 When your card's grace-period terms apply, this is how you avoid purchase interest.
-If you need penalty or APR details, pull them from the current cardholder agreement after verification from the issuer.
+For a specific card, treat penalty and APR details as pending until you verify them against current issuer or cardholder-agreement records.

 This is where many preventable mistakes happen.
 Set autopay to statement balance, not minimum payment.
 The statement balance is what you owed at the end of the billing cycle.
 The current balance includes newer charges made after the statement closed.